 - name is the variable name - value is the value to assign; this may contain skool macros (which are expanded immediately) and replacement fields (which are replaced after any skool macros have been expanded)

-If name ends with a dollar sign (\$), the variable value is left as a string; otherwise it is evaluated as an arithmetic expression.
+If name ends with a dollar sign (\$), value is interpreted as a string.
+Otherwise value is evaluated as an arithmetic expression.

 '''

 #LET(count=22)

 #LET(count$=22)

 '''